spyrosfoniadakis/jalgorithms/README.md

 ## Caution!
 Any other data structure implementation that you may find in the source-code that is available but not listed in above, it is in a non-final state.

+## Configuration
+It is written in Java 8

 ## License
 It is licensed under the [Apache Licence version 2.0](https://www.apache.org/licenses/LICENSE-2.0)